Emir Abdelkader: 1860: Massacre of Christians in Damascus

 Reports coming out of Syria as the rioting subsided stressed the prominent role of Abdelkader, and considerable international recognition followed.
-The French government increased his pension to 150,000 francs and bestowed on him the Grand Cross of the Légion d'honneur; he also received the Grand Cross of the Redeemer from Greece, a Star of Magnificence from the Masonic Order of France, the Order of the Medjidie, First Class from Turkey, and the Order of Pope Pius IX from the Vatican.
-Abraham Lincoln sent him a pair of inlaid pistols (now on display in the Algiers museum) and Great Britain a gold-inlaid shotgun.
-In France, the episode represented the culmination of a remarkable turnaround, from being considered as an enemy of France during the first half of the 19th century, to becoming a "friend of France" after having intervened in favor of persecuted Christians.
+The French government increased his pension to 150,000 francs and presented him with the grand cross of the Order of the Legion of Honour.
+He also received the grand cross of the Order of the Redeemer from the Kingdom of Greece, the grand cross of the Order of Saints Maurice and Lazarus from the Kingdom of Italy, the grand cross of the Order of the White Eagle from the Russian Empire, the medal of knighthood of the Order of the Black Eagle from the Kingdom of Prussia, the First Class Medjidie from the Ottoman Empire, the grand cross of the Order of Pope Pius IX from the Vatican, and a Blazing Star from the Masonic obedience Grand Orient de France.
+Abraham Lincoln sent him a pair of gold-inlaid pistols and Great Britain sent him a likewise gold-inlaid hunting rifle.

-In 1865 he visited Paris on the invitation of Napoleon III and was greeted with both official and popular respect.
-In 1871, during an insurrection in Algeria, he disowned one of his sons, who was arousing the tribes around Constantine.
+In France, the episode represented the culmination of a remarkable turnaround, from being considered as an enemy of France during the first half of the 19th century, to becoming a "friend of France" after having intervened in favour of persecuted Christians.
+"What I did," the Emir replied to Imam Shamil, "I had to do in the name of Islam and respect for human rights".